TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     __b) Computing capacity can be increased by adding instances of a resource__

+    __*Anotacion:__ With horizontal scaling, computing capacity can be increased by adding instances of a resource.

 18. Tradewinds Traders is planning to migrate to Azure cloud services.
 Management has asked you to research the main benefits of cloud services.
 Your research has shown that cloud service providers operate on a consumption-based model.
 Which of the following are characteristics of a consumption-based model?
 Select all options that apply.

     Resources will be charged for, even when they are not in use.